 The Polish Chicken

-Continue on to the Mathias Mitchell Public Square (Known by locals as the Square) and you’ll find another piece of our history, the 'Polish Chicken' mural.
+Continue on to the Mathias Mitchell Public Square (Known by locals as the Square) and you’ll find another piece of our history, the 'Polish Chicken' mural located on the outside of Process.
 It is the replica of wycinanki painted by Bernice Bartosz and Dennis Kolinski.
 It is the only one remaining of the 5 that were painted in 1976.
 The mural is surrounded by benches and is the ideal spot to sit and enjoy a beverage or treat from the farmers market.
 From this spot, you can also see the Market Day mural located in the southeast corner of the Square.

 Create your own design.
 Check out the coloring page for this mural and other Stevens Point Area landmarks.